Feeding Your Cat and Kitten

 The best type of food and water bowls are those made out of Stainless Steel or Ceramic.
 Stainless is the best choice followed by Ceramic.
 Plastic harbors germs and can cause 'Chin Acne' in cats.
 If you have ever seen what looks like pimples on your cats chin and wondered why he or she has them, the culprit is more than likely the plastic bowls they have been eating and drinking from.
 Change your cats food and water bowls to either Stainless Steel or Ceramic and the acne problem will generally clear up on its own in several weeks.

-What we here at Vasili's feed our cats and kittens:
+What we feed our KITTENS:

 I hope you have found this information helpful.
 I have had cats my entire life; I have spent countless hours researching these wonderful creatures and their nutritional requirements and needs.
 I wish someone would have posted this information for me when I first started out because the true winners in all of this are the cats and kittens!